 - 2.1.1 The Authority shall determine, in accordance with the provisions of these regulations and for the territories over which they have jurisdiction, those portions of the airspace and those aerodromes where air traffic services will be provided.
-It shall thereafter arrange for such services to be established and provided in accordance with the provisions of these regulations, except that, by mutual agreement, the Authority may delegate to another State the responsibility for establishing and providing air traffic services in flight information regions, control areas or control zones extending over the territory of The Bahamas. - Note 1; Where the Authority delegates to another State the responsibility for the provision of air traffic services over its territory, it does so without derogation of its national sovereignty.
+It shall thereafter arrange for such services to be established and provided in accordance with the provisions of these regulations, except that, by mutual agreement, the Authority may delegate to another State the responsibility for establishing and providing air traffic services in flight information regions, control areas or control zones extending over the territory of The Bahamas. - Note 1: Where the Authority delegates to another State the responsibility for the provision of air traffic services over its territory, it does so without derogation of its national sovereignty.
 Similarly, the providing State's responsibility is limited to technical and operational considerations and does not extend beyond those pertaining to the safety and expedition of aircraft using the concerned airspace.
 Furthermore, the providing State in providing air traffic services within the territory of The Bahamas will do so in accordance with the requirements of the latter which is expected to establish such facilities and services for the use of the providing State as are jointly agreed to be necessary.
 It is further expected that the delegating State would not withdraw or modify such facilities and services without prior consultation with the Authority.
-Both the delegating and providing States may terminate the agreement between them at any time.

-Note 2; The Bahamas air space is identified in the Aeronautical Information Publication.

-- 2.1.2 Those portions of the airspace over the high seas or in airspace of undetermined sovereignty where air traffic services will be provided shall be determined on the basis of regional air navigation agreements.
-A Contracting State having accepted the responsibility to provide air traffic services in such portions of airspace shall thereafter arrange for the services to be established and provided in accordance with the provisions of these regulations. - 2.1.3 When it has been determined that air traffic services will be provided, the States concerned shall designate the authority responsible for providing such services. - 2.1.4 Where air traffic services are established, information shall be published as necessary to permit the utilization of such services.
+Both the delegating and providing States may terminate the agreement between them at any time. - Note 2: The Bahamas air space is identified in the Aeronautical Information Publication. - 2.1.2 Those portions of the airspace over the high seas or in airspace of undetermined sovereignty where air traffic services will be provided shall be determined on the basis of regional air navigation agreements.
+A Contracting State having accepted the responsibility to provide air traffic services in such portions of airspace shall thereafter arrange for the services to be established and provided in accordance with the provisions of these regulations. - 2.1.3 When it has been determined that air traffic services will be provided, the States concerned shall designate the authority responsible for providing such services.